pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< /learner-task >}}

-Next, we want to define a script that will be triggered everytime we want the player to move and update the x- and y-positions of our `Hover` sprite accordingly.
+Next, we want to have a script that is run everytime the player wants to move so we can update the x- and y-positions of our `Hover` sprite.

 {{< learner-task >}}